The Dying Year

 What does it mean to be a certified end-of-life doula?

 Certification simply indicates that one has completed the requirements of one particular training program.
 The doula profession is unregulated.
 There is no local, regional or federal authority or over-arching regulatory body that oversees doula training and certification programs.
 Certification is a voluntary process and is not required to practice as an end-of-life doula.
 However, certification is valued by many families hiring doulas, and by healthcare organizations making referrals to doulas.
-The Dying Year certification process is based on personal interview.
-The National End-of-life Doula Alliance (NEDA) offers a Proficiency Badge and this in required for The Dying Year certification.
+The Dying Year certification process is based on personal interview and demonstration of certain skills.
+The National End-of-life Doula Alliance (NEDA) offers a Proficiency Badge (a micro-credential) and this is required for The Dying Year certification.

 The Dying Year offers a meaningful certification process that ensures that the person calling themself a “doula” is ready to serve.
 Here are the steps: